Alexander Technique

 Health insurance recognition

-The certification of your qualification as a course instructor is part of the course provider certification.
+Certification of your qualification as a course instructor is part of the overall course provider certification process.

-This alone is not sufficient for participants in your courses to be able to claim contributions towards the course costs from their health insurance providers.
-Certification as a course provider is also required for this.
+However, this alone does not entitle participants in your courses to receive reimbursement from health insurance companies.
+For this, a certification as a course provider is also required.

 A course is deemed to be recognised if both the qualification of the course leader and the certification of the provider are available.